Best Costco Hearing Aids Review 2024: What to Know Before You Buy According to Our Experts

 If you need your hearing aids adjusted or reprogrammed, call your local Costco hearing aid center to make an appointment.
 One salesperson we talked to said they recommend monthly cleanings to lengthen the life of your hearing aids.
 They told us that many customers make an appointment and drop off their hearing aids for cleaning while they shop.

-If your hearing ability has changed or you’re having trouble with the sound quality of your devices, make an appointment for a reprogramming.
+If your hearing ability has changed or you’re having trouble with the sound quality of your devices, make an appointment for reprogramming.
 This will take place in the hearing aid center’s soundproof booth and can take up to an hour.

-Both cleaning and reprogramming services are provided at no cost, as long as you maintain a Costco membership.
+Both cleaning and reprogramming services are provided at no cost as long as you maintain a Costco membership.

 Are Costco hearing aids “locked”?